WEBSITE TRANSLATION ROADMAP

 The first step to bringing your business & mission to the German-speaking markets.

-Did you know that over 50% of internet users at a research study said they would not buy a product online if the information is not presented in their native language?
+Did you know that over 50% of internet users said they would not buy a product online if the information is not presented in their native language?

 As a business owner, you realize the huge potentials and rewards that await your brand in Germany.

-And because that strategic translation plan for me is part of successful translation experience, I created an interactive online program on how to build a translation strategy for your business online, prepare your website for translation and find your translation partner – your voice in the German language.
+That’s why I created the Website Translation Roadmap, an interactive online program on how to build a German translation strategy for your business online, prepare your website for translation into German and find your translation partner – your voice in the German language.

-A hands-on live group program, a bootcamp that helps you:
+A hands-on live group program, an online bootcamp that helps you:

 - knowing the anatomy of website translation

 - creating a translation strategy that fits your business needs and current capacity can-dos